 - 8 soft corn tortillas, warmed

-- 1 cup salsa, pico de gallo, or hot sauce, optional
+- 1 cup salsa, pico de gallo, or hot sauce

-- Combine all ingredients for the dressing in a blender and puree until smooth, adding liquid and scraping down sides as needed.
+- Combine all ingredients for the dressing in a blender and blend until smooth.
+Add a splash more milk or water as needed for consistency.
 Set aside.

-- Add the chopped tempeh to the pan, cooking 3-4 minutes or until heated through.
+- Add the chopped tempeh to the pan.
+Stirring occasionally, cook until heated through, about 8 minutes.
 Add the refried beans.
 With a sturdy, long-handled spoon, fold all the ingredients together, cooking just until the beans are hot.
+Taste and adjust seasoning.
 Remove from heat.

 - Build your tacos!
-Drizzle with the cilantro lime cream and top as desired.
+Drizzle with creamy lime dressing and garnish as desired.

 Nutrition information is an estimate and will vary depending on the exact amounts and specific products and ingredients used.
 We calculate this information using the online calculator cronometer.com.